pawcoding/astro-loader-pocketbase/README.md

 ### Remote schema

-To use the lice remote schema, you need to provide superuser credentials for the PocketBase instance.
+To use the live remote schema, you need to provide superuser credentials for the PocketBase instance.

 ```ts
 const blog = defineCollection({